bluekitchen/btstack/port/posix-h4/README.md

 ## Broadcom/Cypress/Infineon Controllers

 The correct firmware file needs to be provided in the current working directory.
-The Makefile / CMake build downloads the one for the BCM43430 e.g. found on later Raspberry Pi editions.
+The Makefile / CMake build downloads the firmware for the BCM43430, e.g. found on later Raspberry Pi editions, and the PatchRAM for the Vela IF310 / CYW55310.

 ## Nordic Controller with HCI UART firmware